Abraiz01/Connections-Lab/Project2/README.md

 Since we had to implement rooms / namespaces in socket.io for our project, I thought about making an open world game in which each player would have their own bird which they would control.
 First, the players would enter a lobby which would look like a treehouse.
 There, they would meet other members of their party, each with their own unique bird with the username displayed at the bottom.
 Players would be able to chat with their lobby members.
 The lobby would support a maximum of 5 people at a time.
 From the lobby, the players could enter a ‘game room’ where they would play the “Chase” game.
 Only 2 people would be able to play at a time, so the rest could join in as spectators and switch once a game finished.
 Or, I even thought about implementing a tournament of 5 people who would play Chase against each other and the leaderboard would be displayed in the treehouse lobby.
 Moreover, players could play / change the lobby’s music, they could have their own little “pet” character which would follow them wherever they went (using the same ‘following’ attribute of the enemy character in Chase).
 They could customize their bird character, pet, or even the treehouse.

 All of these ideas seemed very good, but given the time constraints that I had for my project and given that it was my first time using socket.io on an extensive level, I decided to implement only the game Chase for now, where players would join a ‘game room’ and play against each other.
-However, I plan on implementing the above features and transforming the application into an open-world experience, where players could do much more than only play the game “Chase”.
+However, I plan on implementing the above features and transforming the application into an open-world experience, where players could do much more than only play the game “Chase”.<br/><br/>

 <p align="center">
   <img